 - ½ cup cacao powder

-- 2 tablespoon rum
+- 4 tablespoon rum

-- 2 tablespoon water
+- 1 tablespoon water

-- 2 tablespoon extra virgin coconut oil
+- 2 tbsp extra virgin coconut oil

-- 1 cup shredded coconut for rolling
+- desiccated coconut or cacao powder for rolling

 - Remove seeds from medjool dates and place in a high powered food processor.